-HONORS Undergraduate honors at graduation in the School of Engineering are awarded on the basis of a minimum upper-division grade point average of 3.5 for work completed at UCI and service to the School, service to the University, service to the community, or achievement in research projects.
-Approximately 1 percent of the graduating class shall be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude with no more than 12 percent being awarded honors.
+HONORS Undergraduate honors at graduation in the School of Engineering are awarded on the basis of a minimum upperdivision grade point average of 3.5 for work completed at UCI and service to the School, service to the University, service to the community, or achievement in research projects.
+Approximately 1 percent of the graduating class shall be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude, with no more than 12 percent being awarded honors.
 UNDERGRADUATE PROGRAM The undergraduate program leads to a B.S. degree in Engineering, with an option in Civil Engineering, Electrical Engineering, or Mechanical Engineering.
 A double option of Environmental Engineering in conjunction with either the Civil Engineering or Mechanical Engineering option may be obtained by satisfying the appropriate double option requirements.
 ADMISSIONS High school students wishing to begin their engineering programs at UCI should seek admission to the Irvine campus of the University of California designating Engineering as their intended major.
 Selected freshman applicants who are not admitted to the UCI School of Engineering due to enrollment limitations may be redirected to the University of California, Riverside for a special two-year program offered by the Riverside Physics Department.
 These students will be allowed to transfer into the junior class in Engineering at Irvine upon satisfactory completion of the Riverside program with at least a 2.40 grade point average.
-Transfer students are admitted to the School of Engineering upon completion of a lower-division program in another School at Irvine or at another college, including community colleges.
+Transfer students are admitted to the School of Engineering upon completion of a lower-division program in another School at Irvine or at another college, including community 210 Engineering colleges.
 Students seeking admission to the School of Engineering from colleges and schools other than UCI must satisfy the University requirements for admission to advanced standing and must have completed appropriate prerequisites for the junior-level courses to be undertaken in the School of Engineering.
 Students satisfying the Community College-State College-University agreement on lower-division requirements may complete the requirements for the B.S. degree in six quarters assuming normal progress.
-Such students normally will not have taken the engineering courses shown in the freshman and sophomore years of the sample programs.
+Such students may not have taken the engineering courses shown in the freshman and sophomore years of the sample programs.
 Early consultation with the School's Undergraduate Student Affairs Office is recommended so that a smooth transition can be planned, including perhaps some summer courses.
 ADVISING Each student is assigned a faculty advisor.
 In addition, advice is available from the academic counselors and the peer advisor in the Undergraduate Student Affairs Office of the School.
 Freshmen and sophomores will find that most of their questions can be answered by the counselors, who also approve their programs of study.
 Juniors and seniors must have their programs of study approved by their faculty advisors.
-REQUIREMENTS FOR THE BACHELOR'S DEGREE University Requirements: See page 22.
-Note, however, that the breadth requirement does not apply to the School of Engineering.
-SCHOOL REQUIREMENTS Credit for 180 quarter units including the following: Engineering Core: Thirty-two units - Engineering 10, 100A-B-C, 101A-B, 101C or D, and 105.
-Upper-Division Engineering Requirements not Part of the Core: Thirty-six upper-division engineering units which must be approved by the appropriate faculty advisor for each individual student.
-Technical Electives: Sixteen units (eight must be upper-division).
-Technical electives are defined as courses in engineering, mathematics, physics, or chemistry acceptable toward those majors; and upper-division courses in computer science and biological sciences.
-Mathematics: Twenty-four units - Mathematics 2A-B-C and 3A-B-D.
+Requirements for the Bachelor's Degree University Requirements: See page 13.

+SCHOOL REQUIREMENTS Credit for at least 180 quarter units including the following: